csc-training/geocomputing_course/materials/terminology.md

 To support these constraints, an HPC resource must exist in a specific, fixed location: networking cables can only stretch so far, and electrical and optical signals can travel only so fast.

-**CPUs** are a computer’s tool for actually running programs and calculations.
+**CPUs** (central processing unit) are a computer’s processors for actually running programs and calculations.

 A Graphical Processing Units (**GPU**) does certain linear algebra operations extremely efficiently, such as those encountered when processing computer graphics.